shawnmckinney/fortress-saml-demo/README.md

  4. That user, sam* has access to all pages/buttons.

  5. Try a different user.

-For that you will need to go back to the ssocricle.com registration page.
+   Map different users at [**MY Profile**](https://idp.ssocircle.com/sso/hos/SelfCare.jsp) at ssocircle.com.
    Enter a new value for **Last Name**.
    Use one of the preset users: sam1, sam2, sam3 or sam*..

- 6. Delete the cookies from browser for IdP and SP.
-Hit the home page, login with IdP using same creds from above.
+ 6. Delete the cookies from browser for IdP and SP websites.
+Hit the home page again, login with IdP using same creds entered in step above.
- Each user mapped to **Last Name** field in SSOCircle.com has a slightly different access policy.

-  a. sam1 - access to page one
-  b. sam2 - access to page two
-  c. sam3 - access to page three
-  d. sam* - access to all pages
+  Each user mapped to **Last Name** field in SSOCircle.com has a slightly different access policy. sam1 - access to page one sam2 - access to page two sam3 - access to page three sam* - access to all pages

  7. Screen shots: